Food and Bioproduct Sciences

 Dairy Science and Technology

 Examines the chemistry and processing of dairy products.
 Lectures will cover the fundamental aspects of milk with respect to chemistry, biochemistry, nutrition and engineering, as well as its application in a wide variety of dairy products.

 Provides an understanding of the processes involved with developing products for food and non-food applications, stemming from the idea/concept stage, to prototype development and testing consumer acceptability.
 Emphasis will be placed on a team approach for effectively planning and executing the development of a new product for the marketplace.

 BSA graduates with a major in Food and Bioproducts occupy leadership positions within the agri-food industry, developing new products, packaging and processing methods to improve the quality, shelf life, and nutritional aspects of foods; investigating new methods to improve the safety of foods; working to expand utilization of bioproducts for human and other uses, and in quality control within food companies across North America and Europe.
 A major in Food and Bioproduct Sciences will provide students with opportunities as

 - research technician

 - product development technician

-Numerous opportunities exist beyond a Bachelor’s degree if you wish to continue your education.
-Students in Master’s and/or Doctoral (Ph.D.) degrees are highly sought after by industry, government and academia to fill senior positions.
+Numerous opportunities exist beyond a bachelor’s degree if you wish to continue your education.
+Students in master’s and/or doctoral (Ph.D.) degree programs are highly sought after by industry, government and academia to fill senior positions.